Cetacean stranding: Disposal

 If a whale is beached near an inhabited locality, the rotting carcass can pose a nuisance as well as a health risk.
 Such very large carcasses are difficult to move.
 The whales are often towed back out to sea away from shipping lanes, allowing them to decompose naturally, or they are towed out to sea and blown up with explosives.
 Government-sanctioned explosions have occurred in South Africa, Iceland, Australia and United States.
 If the carcass is older, it is buried.

-In New Zealand, which is the site of many whale strandings, treaties with the indigenous Māori people allow the tribal gathering and customary (that is, traditional) use of whalebone from any animal which has died as a result of stranding.
-Whales are regarded as taonga (spiritual treasure), descendants of the ocean god, Tangaroa, and are as such held in very high respect.
-Sites of whale strandings and any whale carcasses from strandings are treated as tapu sites, that is, they are regarded as sacred ground.
+In New Zealand, the site of many whale strandings, treaties with the indigenous Māori people allow the tribal gathering and traditional use of whalebone from any animal which has died as a result of stranding.
+Whales are regarded as taonga (spiritual treasures), descendants of the ocean god Tangaroa, and are as such held in very high respect.
+Sites of whale strandings and any whale carcasses from strandings are treated as tapu sites or sacred ground.
+Stranded whales are disposed of in consultation with local iwi (tribes), scientists, and the Department of Conservation.